lucarv/swissiothubgrid/devfilter/dev/README.md

-# LAB 5.1: DEVELOP YOUR OWN MODULE
+# DEVELOP YOUR OWN MODULE

 ## Create a Private Registry